History

 Planning

-Canadian staff officers performed relatively minor roles at all levels in the chain of command, from SHAEF through 21st Army Group down to First Canadian Army.
+Canadian staff officers were employed at all levels in the chain of command, from SHAEF through 21st Army Group down to First Canadian Army.

 Force Composition